 Apple has removed two of China’s most widely used gay dating apps, Blued and Finka, from its App Store on the orders of the Cyberspace Administration of China (CAC).

-Launched in 2012, Blued is the most popular domestic dating app for gay men in China.
+Launched in 2012, Blued was the most popular domestic dating app for gay men in China.
 It has 40 million registered users worldwide.
 Finka was launched in 2014 and had about 2.7 million registered users in 2019.

 In 2020, Blued’s parent company acquired Finka, which continued to operate as a separate, complementary app.